mithie/spring-boot-microservice-demo/HOW-TO-RUN.md

 java -jar -Dserver.port=9090 target/todo-service-0.0.1-SNAPSHOT.jar
 ```

-## Testing the application behavior
+## Testing load-balancing and fallback behavior

 Since we now have Feign, Hystrix and Sleuth on the run we can test different scenarios of our application stack.
 We're especially interested in the application behavior when something unexpected happens to the Account Service.